 Is strict avoidance really necessary?
 Yes, for several reasons.
 (Italics in the original)

-The six sources I have quoted above show that from 1952 until 2014 (the last source quoted), disfellowshipped persons should be shunned.
+The six sources I have quoted above show that, from 1952 until 2014 (the last source quoted), all disfellowshipped persons were to be shunned.
 This means that the members of the congregation should not say a greeting to them nor speak with them, and they should be totally isolated.
-The only exception was when contact could not be avoided, such as when Witnesses lived in the same house as a disfellowshipped person.
+The only exception was when contact could not be avoided, such as when Witnesses lived in the same house as a disfellowshipped person or worked in the same company.

 One important purpose of total isolation was that the disfellowshipped person should miss family and friends, and that would pressure him or her to repent and come back to the congregation.